ryantepera/tcmg412/index.md

 ### Tristan Zoeller
 I have a good amount of customer service experience through jobs I have had and am working on getting a degree in technology management in the hopes of having a career in the IT industry.
 I am a proud member of the Fightin' Texas Aggie Class of 2020.

+### Jessica Nalley
+I have three years of customer service experience.
+I enjoy working with databases and hope to pursue a career in that area of the IT industry.
+I am also a Fightin' Texas Aggie Class of 2020 set to graduate in December.

 ### Jekyll Themes

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/bonfirepilot/tcmg412/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.